sriramdasbalaji/AzurefunctionsBuildHOL/HOL/readme.md

 ### Part B: Create Visual Studio Team Services account

-Next, we will provision a Team services account.
+Next, you will provision a Team services account.

 1. Navigate to https://www.visualstudio.com/team-services/ in a separate tab.
 Select **Get Started for Free**.